 In this article we review, what we believe to be the best hand saws, currently available on the UK marketplace.These are the general purpose saws that are used for cutting most types of wood

 You can get smaller saws for working in confined spaces.
 However if you are not restricted, then a full size saw is always the way to go.
 These ones are all around 20 inches or slightly longer.

-This is quite a long article, so if you are in a hurry, then the best hand saw on the UK market right now, is the Stanley 20" fine finish hand saw.
+The best hand saw is the Stanley 20" fine finish hand saw.

 This one is great for cutting through 2x2, fixing a shelf, a decking board and all general purpose sawing work, around the home and garden.